juyingnan/vccf/README.md

 **Violin Charts for Epidermis Cells**

+The interactive violin plots combine a box plot and a density plot to display the probability density of keratinocyte cells positive for markers of DNA damage (p53), repair (DBB2) damage and proliferation (Ki67) and distance from the skin surface.
+They were and plotted by sun exposure (mild/marked) and age for all 10 donors.

+***AE1 positive keratinocytes***

-The interactive violin plots combine a box plot and a density plot to display the probability density of cells positive for markers of DNA damage (p53), repair (DBB2) damage and proliferation (Ki67)within the entire epidermisregion (PCK26 positive cells) anddistance from the skin surface, in marked sun exposure and mild sun exposure regions and plotted by age for all 10 donors.
+The interactive violin plots combine a box plot and a density plot to display the probability density of keratinocyte cells (detected by cytokeratin AE1) positive for markers of DNA damage (p53), repair (DBB2) damage and proliferation (Ki67) and distance from the skin surface.
+They were grouped by sun exposure and plotted by age for all 10 donors.

-***Sub-epidermis (AE1 positive cells)***

 [Link to violin plots for p53, Ki67, DDB2 positive epidermis  cells (identified by AE1 positive staining and distance to skin surface.](https://hubmapconsortium.github.io/vccf-visualization-release/html/epidermis/violin_damage_epidermis.html)